jonnyreeves/js-logger/README.md

 Use `Logger.createDefaultHandler()` to return a new log handler function which can then be supplied to `Logger.setHandler()`.

-You can customise the formatting of each log message by supplying a formatter function to `createDefaultLogHandler`:
+You can customise the formatting of each log message by supplying a formatter function to `createDefaultHandler`:

 ```js
 Logger.createDefaultHandler({